 To update information in the database, you must use the memcached protocol interface.
 The memcached protocol includes functions to directly update the entire contents, and also to perform simple operations, such as appending information to the existing record, or incrementing and decrementing integer values.

 However, Couchbase Server also allows information to be stored in the database with an expiry value.
-The expiry value states when a document should be automatically deleted from the entire database, and can either be specified as a relative time (for example, in 60 seconds), or absolute time (31st December 2012, 12:00pm).
+The expiry value states when a key/value pair should be automatically deleted from the entire database, and can either be specified as a relative time (for example, in 60 seconds), or absolute time (31st December 2012, 12:00pm).

 The methods of creating, updating and retrieving information are critical to the way you work with storing data in Couchbase Server.